ismiljanic/SyntaxBase-moderation-microservice/docs/research_paper.md

 In summary:
 - Transformers, particularly ToxicBERT, drastically outperform classical models in **minority-class recall and contextual detection**.
-- LLaMA 3.1 adds a **reasoning layer**, improving semantic judgment for subtle or ambiguous comments.
+- LLM adds a **reasoning layer**, improving semantic judgment for subtle or ambiguous comments.
 - The **baseline** remains valuable for low-latency pre-filtering.
 - The **transformer tier** forms the semantic backbone of the moderation system, while the **LLM tier** provides interpretive verification where needed.